 Will I be able to get a job after bankruptcy?

 According to recent data, as much as 50% of employers conduct credit checks on prospective hires.
 Many of them will deny that they make hiring decisions based on the condition of a person’s credit, using the report, instead, to verify past employment and Social Security information.
 Employers who hire people to handle money or deal in finances will likely deny employment to people who have a recent history of past due accounts and collections.
-In any case, if you are denied employment due to your credit history the employer must tell you, and provide you with a copy of your credit report.
+In any case, if you are denied employment due to your credit history the employer must tell you and provide you with a copy of your credit report.

 In the case of a bankruptcy, federal law prohibits employers from discriminating against a person who has filed.
-Of course, an employer can use just about any other excuse as the reason for not hiring person.
+Of course, an employer can use just about any other reason for not hiring a person.
 You will know up front if the employer will be conducting a credit check.
 Your best strategy is to be out front with it and provide the employer with specifics about your situation that can perhaps alleviate any concerns they might have.
 If you are able to present a strong case for your qualifications and what you’ll bring to the company, the employer will likely focus on those positive aspects.